Hillary34/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays third line of the file iacta
+script to display the first 10 lines of the file /etc/passwd